CyberHuman-bot/Vexi/README.md

 ## Acknowledgments

-Inspired by Omarchy and built upon the shoulders of countless open-source projects.
-Special thanks to all contributors and community members who make Vilo possible.
+Inspired by Omarchy and other open-source projects.
+Special thanks to contributors and community members.

-“An Arch-based distro with an instantly usable Hyprland setup — no manual rice required.”
----

 <div align="center">
 **Built with ❤️ by the Vilo community**
 </div>